 In This Post:

-Sleep regressions often coincide with cognitive and developmental milestones, such as teething, growth spurts, and crawling.
+Sleep regressions often coincide with a baby’s cognitive and developmental milestones, such as teething, growth spurts, and crawling.

 With increased physical and brain activity, your little one is likely not ready to slow down while they try and process the new events of the day.